 Heat rice according to package directions.
-Let cool completely.
+Cool completely.

-Toss together rice, shrimp, cucumber, dressing, green onions and seafood seasoning in a medium bowl.
+Toss together rice, shrimp, cucumber, dressing, green onion and seasoning in a medium bowl.

 Scoop out avocado flesh, leaving 1/2-inch border inside the skin.
-Dice the avocado flesh and stir it into the rice mixture.
-Divide filling evenly among avocado halves.
+Dice the avocado flesh and stir into the rice mixture.
+Divide filling evenly between avocado halves.

 Substitute chili powder or creole seasoning for seafood seasoning, if desired.

 To make this dish vegetarian, simply omit the baby shrimp from the filling or substitute them with a meat-free alternative.

 If you’re not a fan of seafood, swap out the baby shrimp for shredded chicken.

 Avocados are one of those superfoods that just about everyone loves.
 They’re creamy, delicious and packed with vitamins, healthy fats and the essential amino acids the body needs to run smoothly.
 In fact, we love them so much we’ve compiled a list of our favorite avocado and rice recipes.

 Paired here with our Minute® Ready to Serve Cilantro & Lime Jasmine Rice, this recipe will easily become a family favorite.
 In just 10 minutes, you can prepare a delicious and filling snack, appetizer or great lunch option.
 For a complete lunch, pair two avocado halves with a simple Caprese Rice Salad.